 - After the build season every fully registered team are invited to participate in one of the South Carolina FIRST LEGO League qualifying tournaments.
 The top 30% of the participating teams from each event are invited to one of two state championships.

-- To attend a FIRST LEGO League Jr. event in your area you have to pay a separate $75 participation fee aside from your initial $299 national team registration fee.
-For those teams advancing to a state championship, there is a separate $100 participation fee for that event.
+- To participate in a FIRST LEGO League event in your area you have to pay a $125 fee aside from your initial $299 national team registration fee.

 - While trophies are handed out at FIRST LEGO League events their primary purpose is to celebration each teams’ work throughout the build season.